georgevreilly/georgevreilly.github.io/content/blog/2023/07/24/cold-brew-coffee.rst

 Adjustments
 -----------

-You can vary the ratio of coffee to water and how long you steep the mixture.
+You can vary the ratio of coffee to water, the grind, and how long you steep the mixture.

 Drinks
 ------